luRaichu/Kade-Fheo/ISSUES-WITH-ISSUES.md

 ### What should go in a discussion?
 Discussions should be related to mods or forks of Kade Engine, as well as topics related to building the game from source.

-> issues are for suggestions/bugs with kade engine itself, not with forks/mods of it.
+> issues are for suggestions/bugs with Kade Engine itself, not with forks/mods of it.

 This whole thing was made by Prokube's head and a comment by daniel11420.